UMWEDU/umw-careercenter-sync/_pages/peace-corps-prep-program.md

 </li>
  	<li>Begin completing the requirements for the UMW Peace Corps Prep Certificate
 <ul>
- 	<li style="padding-left: 30px;"><em>Upon acceptance into the program, each student will fill out a tentative curricular plan for completion of the program.</em></li>
+ 	<li><em>Upon acceptance into the program, each student will fill out a tentative curricular plan for completion of the program.</em></li>
- 	<li style="padding-left: 30px;"><em>Each semester, the Coordinator will conduct a workshop for all newly admitted PCPP students.
+ 	<li><em>Each semester, the Coordinator will conduct a workshop for all newly admitted PCPP students.
 The coordinator will organize gatherings of students in the PCPP, inviting students to attend on-campus or off-campus events related to PCPP topics of interest.</em></li>
 </ul>
 </li>
 </ol>